KristofarStavrev/leagueofnobles-website/README.md

 ## Project deployment

-1. Creating a virtual machine on a cloud service provider (in this particular case Azure).
+1. Create a virtual machine on a cloud service provider (in this particular case Azure).
 Alternative to that would be to use an own device for the purpose of being a server. **Note that ports 443 (HTTPS) and 80 (HTTP) must be opened in order to allow incoming traffic**.
-2. Cloning the repository `git clone https://github.com/KrythonS/leagueofnobles-website.git` and creating a `config.json` file inside of it with the following structure.
+2. Clone the repository `git clone https://github.com/KrythonS/leagueofnobles-website.git` and create a `config.json` file inside of it with the following structure.

 ```
 {